RITIK0944/worqley/README.md

   # WORQLEY

   This is a code bundle for WORQLEY.
-The original project is available at https://www.figma.com/design/Ir4uJKnarLSyHIdxH75bnU/WORQLEY.

   ## Running the code